HK-Tan/hk-tan.github.io/_pages/about.md

 📊 Statistics and Machine Learning.

 ✉️ I am always happy to discuss more on projects/publicatons that I have worked on.
-If you have any questions with regards to any of my papers, feel free to contact me via my email below!
+If you have any questions with regards to any of my publications, feel free to contact me via my email below!

 ## **CV:**